UNC Showcase of the Arts

 See rising stars in visual art, music, and theatre from the University of Northern Colorado’s College of Performing and Visual Arts.
 UNC alumni, friends, and prospective students are invited to join us for a special performance and a dessert reception.

-Performances by Top Musical Theatre Students from the School of Theatre Arts and Dance
+The School of Theatre Arts and Dance Presents:

 Official Hospital System of the Arts at UNC